maxwellevin/maxwellevin.github.io/_posts/2020-01-01-desert-day-one.md

 ---
 title: Desert Activities (Day One)
 featured_image: /images/blog/2020-01-01_desert_day_one/N6C_3997.jpg
-excerpt: Launching rockets and other things in the desert
+excerpt: A strong start to the new year.
 ---

 Launching rockets and mini roman candles in the desert.